D0moPunk/bash-scripts-n-one-liners/README.md

-A repository of utility bash scripts for security automation
+A repository of utility bash scripts for security automation and penetration testing.
+It's in the works.